Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 This case was designed to accommodate the slightly longer RF lens (the EF III is shown in the case pictured above).

-At review time, the MindShift Gear FirstLight 40L is my preferred carry case for this lens.
-This lens with a camera body mounted just fits into this excellent backpack.
+At review time, the MindShift Gear FirstLight 40L is my preferred carry case for this lens without a camera mounted.

 While this lens is expensive, it is priced in line with the other camera brand options.
 Canon USA's Rudy Winston shared some of the reasons for the high cost of this and similar lenses: